aBout

 BIOGRAPHY

 Kiera O’Toole [b.
-1977, Dublin] is a neurodiverse, research-based visual artist and a casual lecturer at the Master's level at ATU, Sligo.
+1977, Dublin] is a research-based visual artist and a casual lecturer at undergraduate and Master's level at ATU, Sligo.
 Her practice blends philosophical inquiry with experimental and expanded drawing, including site-specific works, installations, and stop-motion animations.
-O'Toole's work focuses on documenting everyday atmospheres and their specific spatial emotions, rather than her private emotions, highlighting our entanglement with the world.
-In 2023, O'Toole exhibited at the RHA, Onkaf Art Foundation in Mumbai, and Leitrim Sculpture Centre.
-In 2014, she has been invited to exhibit at prominent galleries such as FRISE in Hamburg, DAS ESSZIMMER in Bonn, both funded by 'ZEITGEIST 24' Culture Ireland, DRAWSPACE in Sydney.
+O'Toole's work focuses on documenting everyday atmospheres and their specific 'spatialised feelings' , rather than her private emotions, highlighting our entanglement with the world.
+In 2023, O'Toole exhibited recently at the RHA, and Leitrim Sculpture Centre.
+In 2024, she has been invited to exhibit at prominent galleries such as FRISE in Hamburg (GER), DAS ESSZIMMER in Bonn (GER), both funded by 'ZEITGEIST 24' Culture Ireland, and DRAWSPACE, Sydney (AUS).

-O'Toole's extensive exhibition record includes shows at the RHA, CCA Derry-Londonderry (NI), University of Newcastle (AUS), National Museum of Australia, Maitland Regional Gallery (AUS), Mount-Kuring Regional Gallery (AUS), Courthouse Arts Centre in Wicklow, Kanu Nayak Foundation in Mumbai, Art Walk Porty (SCO), The Model in Sligo, VISUAL Carlow, Highlanes Gallery, DLR Lexicon in Dublin, and Uillinn West Cork Arts Centre.
+O'Toole's extensive exhibition record includes shows at the RHA, CCA Derry-Londonderry (NI), University of Newcastle (AUS), National Museum of Australia, Maitland Regional Gallery (AUS), Mount-Kuring Regional Gallery (AUS), Courthouse Arts Centre in Wicklow, Art Walk Porty (SCO), The Model in Sligo, VISUAL Carlow, Highlanes Gallery, DLR Lexicon in Dublin, and Uillinn West Cork Arts Centre.
 Her residencies have taken place at the Leitrim Sculpture Centre, Tinahely Courthouse Arts Centre, and Sligo Arts Service.

 CONTACT